zief0002/website/content/project/aims-project.md

 title = "AIMS Project"

 # Project summary to display on homepage.
-summary = "The NSF-funded project *Adapting and Implementing Innovative Material in Statistics (AIMS)* developed lesson plans and activities based on innovative materials that have been produced for introductory statistics courses."
+summary = "*Adapting and Implementing Innovative Material in Statistics* (AIMS) was an NSF-funded project from 2006&ndash;2010 that developed lesson plans and activities based on innovative materials that have been produced for introductory statistics courses (DUE-0535912)."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "pshab.jpg"